 Legal Loads Limitations in South Dakota

 Length: There is currently “no set maximum” for vehicles.
-Trailer length maximum is 53’.
+The trailer length maximum is 53’.

 Width: 8’ 6” wide.

 Height: 13’ 6” tall.

 Weight: 80,000 lbs.
 GVW, 20,000 single, 34,000 tandem.

 Overhang: 3′ in the rear and 6′ in the front.